Pay policy statement

 In agreement with the recognised trade unions the council has adopted two job evaluation schemes:

-• Korn Ferry Hay – for senior leadership roles (Executive Directors, Directors, Deputy Directors, Assistant Directors, and Heads of Service).
+- Korn Ferry Hay – for senior leadership roles (including Directors, Deputy Directors, Assistant Directors, and Heads of Service).
 This scheme was adopted through a Collective Agreement with UNISON in November 2024.

-• NJC for Local Government Services (Green Book) for all roles employed under those conditions of service.
+- National Joint Council for Local Government Services (Green Book) for all applicable officer roles employed under those conditions of service.

 Statutory and non-statutory Chief Officer appointments

 The Cabinet consultation procedure is used as required by regulations for appointment to Chief and Deputy Chief Officer posts.
-The detail relating to this is set out in the Council constitution
+The Officer Employment Procedure Rules set out the detail relating to this in the Council constitution.

-Any proposed pay or grading changes for Chief Officers are reviewed by Remuneration Committee and if supported, are recommended for approval by Council.
+Any proposed pay or grading changes for Chief Officers are reviewed by the Remuneration Committee and, if supported, are recommended for council approval.

-Salary packages for proposed new posts with recommended salaries of more than £100,000 per annum are reviewed by Remuneration Committee and if supported, recommended for approval by Council.
+Salary packages for proposed new posts with recommended salaries of more than £100,000 per annum are reviewed by the Remuneration Committee and, if supported, recommended for approval by the council.

 Pay Structures

-The council applies the nationally negotiated pay structures, except in relation to its senior leadership roles.
-Section 9 provides the detail relating to the pay structure and other arrangements relating to the council’s senior leadership roles.
+The council applies the nationally negotiated pay structures to its senior leadership roles.
+Section 6 provides the details of the pay schemes that are applicable.

-Employees progress to the next incremental point according to the relevant terms and conditions of employment.
+Employee progress to the next incremental point is in accordance with the relevant terms and conditions of employment, except for Tier 1 – Tier 4 senior leadership roles.
 This recognises their increasing experience, and that performance progression continues until they reach the top of the grade.

 High levels of performance are expected from all employees.
 Where standards are not satisfactory prompt managerial action will be taken to improve performance.
 This may include disciplinary / capability action in accordance with agreed procedures.